luxfi/erc-3643/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
 - What you expected would happen
 - What actually happens

 ## Use a Consistent Coding Style

-We're using [Solhint](https://github.com/protofire/solhint) for Solidity and [ESLint](https://eslint.org/) for TypeScript.
-Make sure your code follows the style guide.
+We use Foundry's built-in linting and formatting tools for Solidity code.
+Linting is automatically enabled on build (`forge build`) and you can manually run `forge lint` to check your code.
+Make sure your code follows the style guide and passes all linting checks.

 ## Commit Messages